jsnjuan/MovieLens20MDatasetFE/README.md

 ## Dataset

 MovieLens 20M Dataset contains 20,000,263 ratings and 465,564 tag applications across 27,278 movies.
 Database that was used in this excercise was taken from kaggle.
-Original database and description can be found in this [link] (https://grouplens.org/datasets/movielens/)
+Original database and description can be found in this [link](https://grouplens.org/datasets/movielens/)

 ## Modeling considerations

-Model structure con
+Main assumptions on the problem that governed the feature engineering process were the following:

+* Database is a panel, because it contains observations from user's movies ratings through time.
+We considered each set of user's ratings as a time series.
+Because of this, training set was made of historical ratings from the user (80%), and test set (20%) was user's new ratings made after the most recent rating from training set.
+With this consideration, the evolution of the user's _taste_ through time is being captured.
+Also, features were generated only on purely historical data, supposedly available.

+* Idiosyncratic effects.
+Trying to controlate the most the users personal taste, statistics user's rating related were generated.
+Two kinds were considered at first: general and by-genre user's statistics.
+* Movie's genre own effects.
+Under the hypothesis that there could be genres that has own effect by themselves (similar to the user's ratings logic), genres (single and combined) statistics were generated.

+ ## Future ideas

+ + Tag variables and genome importance were not considered because of time.
+One first approach is to follow same user's ratings statistics generation approach
+ + Top 100 imdb movies.
+It is (from my very personal opinion) a very high probability that the one hundred top movies ranked by IMDB is from general acceptance.
+With that intuition in mind, it is worth to explore statistics generated for each of these movies.
+ + More deep specific personalisation.